In-plan retirement income solutions: Fiduciary considerations for defined contribution plan sponsors

 - If the product is or includes an annuity, how is the product designed, and what is the financial strength of the insurance company that provides the annuity?
-Fiduciaries may want to consider attempting to meet the conditions of the Department of Labor’s safe harbor for the selection of annuity providers, which outlines a process they can follow to satisfy their ERISA fiduciary duties.1
+Fiduciaries may want to considerthe safe harbor for annuity selection added by the SECURE Act that would protect plan fiduciaries who select insurers to provide guaranteed retirement income contracts in the event that the insurer is unable to meet its obligations under the contract.1

 - If the product has an investment component (for example, a managed payout/decumulation fund or variable annuity), what are the underlying investments?
 In addition:

 - Who manages the underlying investments?

 - Can these investments be changed?
 If so, under what circumstances?

 - What is the current asset allocation, and can it change?
 If so, what could trigger a change?

 - What role does each asset class play in the portfolio?

 - Are the overall risk-return characteristics of the product appropriate for retired participants?

 - For managed payout/decumulation funds:

 - What benchmarks should be used to evaluate performance and assess whether the fund meets its objective?